On this page

 Conclusion

-Although the experience was forced to end due to quota issues, and there is still much room for improvement in Git operations and session management, this experience truly showed me the turning point in development paradigms.
+Although the experience was forced to end due to quota issues, and there is still much room for improvement in Git operations and session management, this experience truly showed me the turning point in development models.

 • Commit Message: Leave it to other free or cheaper AIs; don't waste Claude's quota.